louiswillems/louiswillems.github.io/_posts/2020-02-02-Multi-Channel Marketing Attribution (Rule-based vs. Data-driven models).md

 ## 5. Shapley values

-In the context of marketing analytics, Shapley value method relies on the marginal contribution of each marketing channel to weight its contribution to overall conversion.
+Shapley value method relies on the marginal contribution of each marketing channel to weight its contribution to overall conversion.
 Cooperative game theory and the Shapley value provide a stable way to measure channel influence and fairly divide the credit for conversions between the channels, based on their individual contribution to the total payoff.

 ```python
 import itertools